Master of Arts Non-Thesis Option

 Applied Project Options:

 2) Curriculum Design.
-Under this option, the student will work with the Applied Project Director to design a course for a specific instructional context.
+Under this option, the student will work with the Applied Project Committee Chair to design a course for a specific instructional context.
 It will include an overview of the course, a detailed description of each component of the course, a sample syllabus, sample teaching materials and a relevant bibliography.

 3) Professional Portfolio.
-Under this option, the student will work with the Applied Project Director to develop a portfolio to document his or her professional credentials, experiences and achievements in ways that are appropriate for their professional goals.
+Under this option, the student will work with the Applied Project Committee Chair to develop a portfolio to document his or her professional credentials, experiences and achievements in ways that are appropriate for their professional goals.
 In addition to a selection of papers (approximately 3 unrevised papers) written during the student's course of MA studies, the content of the portfolio must include a teaching philosophy statement taking into account current theories of pedagogy in field of specialization (approximately 7,000 words); or, a review essay plus an annotated bibliography of a topic within field of specialization; the essay should contain an overview of the topic and summarize current trends in research, scholarship, and/or pedagogy (approximately 7,000 words).

 One additional committee member is required on the Plan of Study (iPOS).
 Only the chair is required to direct the project.
 The member's participation in the project is optional.